sweetalert2/sweetalert2/DONATIONS.md

 # Backers

+Backer is a company or a person who donated 100 USD or more.
+Backers are listed here, in [README](https://github.com/sweetalert2/sweetalert2#backers), and in [SweetAlert2's official homepage](https://sweetalert2.github.io/#backers) (55K unique visitors per month).
+All backers have priority support via GitHub issues.

 - **[PriceListo](https://www.pricelisto.com/)** (130 USD worth of BTC)
     > Love using SweetAlert2!
 Our JS popups finally look great and are super fun to use.